The short version

 In March 2012 my book, The Voice in the Machine, Building Computers That Understand Speech, was published by MIT press.
 The book, for a general scientifically interested audience, narrates the history and the business of the technology that brought us Siri and Google Voice Search.

-In February 2014 I joined Jibo, Inc., where I lead the team that makes the Jibo robot speak and understand speech.
+In February 2014 I joined Jibo, Inc., where I lead the team that made the Jibo robot speak and understand speech.
+I left Jibo in December 2017, and joined Google in Zurich as a Director of Engineering for the Google Assistant team.